-In accordance with the provisions of article 33 of the Fluidra Board Regulations, any transaction carried out by the Company with its Directors and significant shareholders or shareholders with representation on the Board or with persons related to them will be submitted for authorization by the Board of Directors, subject to a favourable prior report from the Audit Committee.
+In accordance with the provisions of article 33 of the Fluidra Board Regulations, any transaction carried out by the Company or its subsidiaries with its Directors, shareholders holding 10% or more of the voting rights or shareholders with representation on the Board or with any other persons to be considered related parties in the terms established by law, provided that, under ruling legislation, they are deemed to be related-party transactions and unless approval corresponds to the General Meeting, will be submitted for authorization by the Board of Directors, subject to a favourable prior report from the Audit Committee.
+This authority may not be delegated except in the cases and under the terms established by law.